 Purchasing of the light rail vehicles will be included as part of the project procurement process.
 There are several benefits of including the vehicles in the project procurement:

 - Transfers the risks associated with the delivery and quality of the vehicles to the proponent

 - Provides proponents with greater schedule certainty

-- Allows Project Co. to optimize vehicle design including length, consists, etc.
+- Allows the team to optimize vehicle design including length, number of vehicles, etc.

-- Allows Project Co. to optimize vehicle procurement and stagger delivery of vehicles to meet ridership requirements
+- Allows the team to optimize vehicle procurement and stagger delivery of vehicles to meet ridership requirements

 - Simplifies systems integration between the vehicles and track/systems operations